srfernandez/esi-exercises/README.md

     # the rest of the times
     git push

+### Get updates from the exercises remote
+When the exercise details are updated or fixed, they will be available as new commits in the `exercises/master` branch.
+In order to get its updates and to merge them with our solution branch, we have to run (please note: remember to add the `exercises` remote as we did few steps ago).

+**Note:** You should commit your work in progress before doing this.

+    # update all remote branches to see changes to pull
+    git fetch --all

+    # change to branch master
+    git checkout master

+    # get changes from the exercises/master
+    git pull exercises master

+    # return to the branch solution
+    git checkout solution

+    # merge your solution branch with the changes from master.
+If there is a
+    # conflict, both you and the teacher have made changes in the same files.
+    # You have to resolve the conflict
+    git merge master

+That's all.
+You can now continue developing your changes in your solution branch.

 ### Eclipse
 You can use any other IDE, such as IntelliJ IDEA or NetBeans, as long as they are compatible with Maven projects.